klbowman/COVID-Cases-Dataset/README.md

 ## Extract
 Extracting the unemployment dataset was fairly simple.
 The data was in CSV format, so I created a Jupyter Notebook file and loaded the CSV into it in order to prepare the data for cleaning.

+-COVID data
+  -	The “geoid” column, which contained “USA-#####” values, was split on the “-” and data was stored in two new columns.
+The column containing “USA” values was dropped and the column containing numerical values was stored as “FIPS_Code.”
+The FIPS_Code column was used to merge with the other two datasets.
+  -	The “FIPS_Code” column data type was converted from object to integer to prepare for merging.
+  -	The “county” and “state” columns were converted from object to string for the groupby function
+  -	The DataFrame was grouped by “FIPS_Code” and the aggregate function was used to store the first county and state name of each group, and to calculate the sum of average cases and average depths per 100k (average deaths and average cases columns were dropped in this step)
+  -	The index was reset before exporting the cleaned DataFrame as a csv file

 ## Transform
 As previously stated, the unemployment data included figures from 2000-2020.
 In order to prep the data for inclusion in our SQL database, I used the Jupyter Notebook interface to drop the majority of the columns from this dataset so that we only have relevant data from 2020.
 The data was very clean, so there was minimal cleaning to do otherwise.